Pace1337/TicTacToe/README.md

 Here X is playing.
 ![Image showing player O name highlighted indicating player O is playing](images/O_is_playing.png) Here player O is playing.
-The game also has some other secret functions too
+The game also has some other secret functions too.

 ## Some secret functions

-Pressing the keys SHIFT + X (or in other words entering upper case X) will close the game Pressing the keys SHIFT + R (or in other words entering upper case R) will reset the game (clears the terminal window, and X begins the game).
+Pressing the keys SHIFT + X (or in other words entering upper case X) will close the game.
+Pressing the keys SHIFT + R (or in other words entering upper case R) will reset the game (clears the terminal window, and X begins the game).

 ## Features that'll come in future

-There some features that will definitely add in the future
+There some features that will definitely add in the future.

 1) An AI playing with the player
 2) A main menu.